 PORTC is an 8-bit wide, bidirectional port.
-The corresponding data direction register is TRISC.
-Setting a TRISC bit (= 1) will make the corresponding PORTC pin an input (i.e., put the corresponding output driver in a high-impedance mode).
-Clearing a TRISC bit (= 0) will make the corresponding PORTC pin an output (i.e., put the contents of the output latch on the selected pin).
+The corresponding Data Direction register is TRISC.
+Setting a TRISC (= 1) bit will make the corresponding PORTC pin an input (i.e., put the corresponding output driver in a high-impedance mode).
+Clearing a TRISC (= 0) bit will make the corresponding PORTC pin an output (i.e., put the contents of the output latch on the selected pin).

-The Data Latch register (LATC) is also memory mapped.
+The Data Latch (LATC) register is also memory mapped.
 Read-modify-write operations on the LATC register read and write the latched output value for PORTC.

 PORTC is multiplexed with several peripheral functions (Table 10-5).
 The pins have Schmitt Trigger input buffers.
-RC1 is normally configured by configuration bit, CCP2MX, as the default peripheral pin of the CCP2 module (default/erased state, CCP2MX = 1).
+RC1 is normally configured by Configuration bit, CCP2MX, as the default peripheral pin of the CCP2 module (default/erased state, CCP2MX = 1).

-When enabling peripheral functions, care should be taken in defining TRIS bits for each PORTC pin.
+When enabling peripheral functions, care needs to be taken in defining TRIS bits for each PORTC pin.
 Some peripherals override the TRIS bit to make a pin an output, while other peripherals override the TRIS bit to make a pin an input.
-The user should refer to the corresponding peripheral section for additional information.
+The user needs to refer to the corresponding peripheral section for additional information.